-Plans to divide the lands between them were created and boundaries established which they could not break.
-Alfred’s land would be to the west of Wessex and Vikings land would be to the East.
+Plans to divide the lands between them were created and boundaries established that they could not break.
+Alfred’s land would be to the west of Wessex and Vikings’ land would be to the East.

 Alfred the Great also built up his naval fleet of ships and created fortified towns across Britain, this helped him keep Wessex safe from any future attacks from the Vikings.

 Alfred the Great had a grand vision of a united England of Anglo-Saxons, other leaders began to see the strength of Alfred the Great and bought into his vision.

 Alfred the Great had managed to break down the barriers between competing Anglo-Saxon tribes, the name Angelcynn was also introduced by Alfred the Great which means “the English”.
 Alfred The Great is widely regarded as the greatest Anglo-Saxon King.